Bdataplanet/To_fly_or_not_to_fly/backend_hurdles.md

 ##### Foreign Key Constraints

-We intended to use the IATA codes in the flights-and-weather data to join to the airports data.
+We intended to use the IATA codes in the flights-and-weather data to join to the corresponding column in the airports data.
 However, we discovered that the airports data is not comprehensive, and so we had to remove the `FOREIGN KEY CONSTRAINT` from the PostgreSQL database to allow the flights-and-weather data to upload.

-This does mean that some data extracted from the database using an (outer) join on these columns will have `NULL` values, but we decided it was to have the data and ignore it than it was to discard it and discover we needed it, later.
+This does mean that some data extracted from the database using an (outer) join on these columns will have `NULL` values, but we decided it was better to have the data and ignore it than it was to discard it and later discover we needed it.

 ### Data Upload